Ancient Chinese Clothing Timeline – Hanfu Development

 • Wearing a Zuoren (左衽), a wide-sleeved shirt with an overlapping collar and a pattern based on the brocade found in Astana, Turpan, Xinjiang.

-• A black belt with a gold and gold ornament Kua(銙) on the belt face.
+• A black belt with a gold buckle and gold ornament Kua(銙) on the belt face.
 The image is based on a physical depiction of the Jilin Ji'an excavation.

 • Feet in pointed black leather boots with gilt studs on the sole.